 Any withdrawals are paid out of the fund or funds you are invested in.
-We will normally pay withdrawals within 10 business days of approving your request, by direct credit to your bank account unless the type of withdrawal requires otherwise (e.g. a first home withdrawal must be paid to your solicitor or conveyancing practitioner).
-Any amount not available for withdrawal will remain invested in the Scheme until it becomes available for withdrawal.
+We will normally pay withdrawals within 10 business days of approving your request (or if you are a Default Member, within the period required by the IoA for the relevant withdrawal type).

+The withdrawal will be paid by direct credit to your bank account unless the type of withdrawal requires otherwise (e.g. a first home withdrawal must be paid to your solicitor or conveyancing practitioner).

+Any amount not available for withdrawal will remain invested in the Scheme until it becomes available for withdrawal and we approve a later withdrawal request.